 When applying the silicone, run it over the beam in a single pass rather than starting and stopping.Want to add a shine to that silicone finish?
 Mix some water and dishwashing liquid, dip your finger in it, and run it along the silicone joint.

-Tips for the Bath
+Tips For The Bath

 Are you planning to run silicone around the bathtub?
 One tip is to fill the bathtub up with water, which will make it heavier.
 Then, silicone the bathtub and let it sit for half a day or so.
 After the silicone has set you can let the water out.

-Keep from smudging up the ceramic or porcelain wall tiles with silicone when sealing the bathtub, use some low-tech tape, run it along the edge of the bathtub about 2 to 3 mm away from the tile line.
+To keep from smudging up the ceramic or porcelain wall tiles with silicone when sealing the bathtub, use some low-tech tape, run it along the edge of the bathtub about 2 to 3 mm away from the tile line.
 Do the same along the wall tile, about 2 or 3 mm away from the tile line.
 This will create a safe zone between the two strips of tape for running the silicone.

 Tile Factory Outlet has some great prices on quality adhesives and a fantastic selection of ceramic tiles, porcelain tiles and natural stones.
 Visit our TFO showroom or compare prices on our online tile store to see what you’re missing out on.